But here's Shaye Cohn's kit today.

 clicking on here

 Here's Shaye on her Fifth Birthday.
-She was sleeping off the effects of a substantial Thanksgiving Dinner.
-I bet she was dreaming her way through the chord sequence of Carpet Alley Breakdown!
+She was sleeping off the effects of a substantial Thanksgiving Dinner and dreaming her way through the chord sequence of Carpet Alley Breakdown!